self-unit/jesse_hurtado_pda/Static_and_Dynamic_Task_A/testing_task_1.md

       return false
     end
   end
-# the method defined here has been written incorrectly for Ruby going against the established conventions.
-The method has been written in an inconsistent camel case instead of snake case.
-The correct definition would be: check_for_ace(card)
+# The method has been written in an inconsistent camel case instead of snake case.
+The correct definition would be: check_for_ace(card). card.value should have a double equals sign after it.

   dif highest_card(card1 card2)